Chamal1120/chace.nvim/README.md

 **chace.nvim** integrates the CHACE Rust engine into Neovim.
 You can read more about CHACE by clicking [here](https://github.com/chamal1120/chace) but basically this is an AI completion plugin configured specifically for implementing functions using function declerations.

+> [!NOTE]
+> This plugin is in early-development so bugs and breaking changes are expected.

 ## Demo
 ![CHACE demo showing it's cabapilities](assets/demo.webp)